HelloWorldU/gpt2-text-style-transfer/README.md

 # LuoBiFengYu - Text Style Transfer Model

 This project is aimed at achieving text style transfer by training generator and discriminator models.
-The generator model is fine-tuned based on GPT-2, and the discriminator models are built using BERT and a simple feedforward neural network.
+The generator and discriminator_Y model is fine-tuned based on GPT-2, and the discriminator_Z models are built using a simple feedforward neural network.

 ## Project Structure